A Look at Mega Evolutions for the 2018 World Championships

 Mega Scizor

-Mega Scizor is a Mega Evolution that has only seen a very small amount of success, mainly from Carson when he won Latin American Internationals.
-The strength of Scizor lies in how it has a positive matchup against the Tapus and a decent match-up against Metagross.
-Thanks to its Technician ability, Scizor can use Bug Bite which takes advantage off the large amount of berries in the format and being able to steal those berries is very helpful.
+Mega Scizor is a Mega Evolution that has only seen a very small amount of success, mainly from Carson Confer when he won the Latin American Internationals.
+The strength of Scizor lies in how it has a positive matchup against the Tapus and a decent matchup against Metagross.
+Thanks to its Technician ability, Scizor can use Bug Bite which takes advantage of the large amount of berries in the format, and being able to steal those berries is very helpful.

 SUCCESSFUL TEAMS

-Carson Confer - 1st Place Latin American Internationals + Top 8 Madison Regionals
+Carson Confer - 1st Place Latin America International + Top 8 Madison Regional

 Mega Tyranitar